nofelmahmood/Seam/README.md

 * <b>UserTellsWhichWins</b>

-Setting this sync policy requires that you set the recordConflictResolutionBlock closure which is an instance of CKSIncrementalStore.
+Setting this sync policy requires that you set the `recordConflictResolutionBlock` instance of `CKSIncrementalStore`.

 ```swift
 var recordConflictResolutionBlock:((clientRecord:CKRecord,serverRecord:CKRecord)->CKRecord)?